 A refrigeration operating engineer license limits you to working on systems in specific buildings that are owned or operated by your employer.
 You need a refrigeration operating engineer license if:

 - You are a full-time employee in a building that manufactures, processes, or stores materials or products

 - You spend a significant portion of your time maintaining and operating a refrigeration or air conditioning unit

-You need a refrigeration and air conditioning contractor's license if your business installs, repairs, or alters refrigeration or air conditioning equipment.
+A refrigeration and air conditioning contractor's license allows your business to install, repair, or alter refrigeration or air conditioning equipment.
 This includes planning, engineering, and supervising that work.
 You are required to have an employee with a journeyman refrigeration mechanic license (or higher level) designated to do the work.